aplteam/Cider/docs/Cider-User-Guide.md

 Defines which source to track for changes, so the other can be synchronised.

 Note that for "both" and "dir" .NET or .NET Core is required.
 Under Windows this is a given, but not so on Linux and Mac-OS: it may or may not be available.
-If it is not the default for "watch" will be "ns".
+If it is not, the default for "watch" will be "ns".

 ##### SYSVARS